Compliance

 Development models (programmatic + declarative)

 To code or not to code is becoming less of an ambivalent question.
 Low code platforms such as Salesforce make it easier than ever to do cool things in your organization without the technical wizardry to write complex code that only developers can understand.
-When dissecting business requirements to create a comprehensive solution, consider declarative (i.e. point & click development without code) solutions available via Salesforce managed packages and the AppExchange instead of creating a programmatic (i.e. with code) solution.
+When dissecting business requirements to create a comprehensive solution, consider declarative (i.e. point and click development without code) solutions available via Salesforce managed packages and the AppExchange instead of creating a programmatic (i.e. with code) solution.

 Technical governance